 Maximum Number of Users

-Because Office 365 Business Premium is considered a Small & Medium Business (SMB) licenses, a company can only purchase up to 300 of these licenses, until you would need to begin buying Office 365 E3 license, the corresponding license for enterprises.
-This doesn't mean all Business Premium licenses have to be converted to E3, you could theoretically have 300 licenses of Business Premium and 1 licenses of E3 if you had 301 employees.
-That being said, by the time an organization reaches 300 employees, the Office 365 Business Premium licenses is usually inadequate for a large company's needs.
+Because Microsoft 365 Business Standard (formerly known as Office 365 Business Premium) is considered a Small & Medium Business (SMB) license, a company can only purchase up to 300 of these licenses,at which point, you would need to begin buying the Office 365 E3 license.
+This doesn't mean all Business Standard licenses have to be converted to E3, you could theoretically have 300 licenses of Microsoft Business Standard and 1 licenses of E3 if you had 301 employees.
+That being said, by the time an organization reaches 300 employees, the Microsoft 365 Business Standard (formerly known as Office 365 Business Premium) license is usually inadequate for a large company's needs.

 Exchange Online Inbox Size

-Office 365 Business Premium has caps the number of emails + calendar items in your inbox to 50GB, while Office 365 E3 offers unlimited email storage.
-This one honestly isn't that huge of a bonus as 50GB can 5+ years of emails without deleting or archiving them.
+Microsoft 365 Business Standard (formerly known as Office 365 Business Premium) caps the number of emails + calendar items in your inbox to 50GB, while Office 365 E3 offers unlimited email storage.
+This one honestly isn't that huge of a bonus as 50GB can hold approximately 5+ years of emails without deleting or archiving anything.

 OneDrive for Business Storage Size

-Office 365 Business Premium caps the organization's OneDrive for Business storage at 1TB per user, while Office 365 E3 gives you unlimited file storage.
-It's important to note however that the 1TB per user is pooled together as a company, meaning if as a company you have 10 users with Office 365 Business Premium, you actually get 10TB to share between everyone, which is a TON of space.
+Microsoft 365 Business Standard (formerly known as Office 365 Business Premium) caps the organization's OneDrive for Business storage at 1TB per user, while Office 365 E3 gives you unlimited file storage.
+It's important to note however that the 1TB per user is pooled together as a company, meaning if, as a company, you have 10 users with Microsoft 365 Business Standard (formerly Office 365 Business Premium), you actually get 10TB to share between everyone, which is a TON of space.
 So unless you're a marketing or STEM related firm that has huge Photoshop or AutoCAD files, this probably wouldn't be a huge bonus.

 Shared Computer Activation